03 Apr What is Fortalis?

 Plant Impact’s FortalisTM for soybeans, cotton, peanuts, and alfalfa is a product that acts as a crop enhancer by mobilizing calcium.
 It improves yields by enhancing the movement of calcium.
 Growers apply it over the top at early reproductive stages alone or with a fungicide, nutritional product, and/or insecticide.
-And I refer to it as a calcium modulator.
-I described its importance in an earlier blog “Managing Calcium can Improve Yield.”
+I refer to it as a calcium modulator and described its importance in an earlier blog “Managing Calcium can Improve Yield.”

 What does Fortalis contain?
 A reader sent an email asking about what is in Fortalis after reading an online label and asking about the analysis.
 The label states “Fortalis contains CaTTM technology which mobilizes calcium within the plant to support flowering and enhance pod development, resulting in increased yields.”
 Fortalis ingredients include 0.02% diphenyl urea (active ingredient) and 99.98% inert ingredients.
 So, what does that mean?

 Any time you buy a pesticide, liquid fertilizer product or crop enhancer the label reports the active ingredients by percent and inert ingredients by percent.
 This is a label reporting standard.
 Usually the active ingredient is a smaller portion of the total with inert ingredients and water making up the rest.

 FortalisTM has a nutrient analysis of a 8-0-0-10Ca-0.6Zn and weighs 12.1 lbs./gallon.
 At the application rate of 14 fluid ounces per acre or 1.32 lbs./A, there is little fertilizer applied, about 0.106 lbs.
 N/A, 0.132 lbs.
 Ca/A and an insignificant amount of zinc.
 It wouldn’t be classified as a foliar fertilizer and the amount of nitrogen is too small to cause leaf burn.